hugo-apero/iyo-apero/README.md

 blogdown::new_site(theme = "hugo-apero/hugo-apero")
 ```

-Then you can edit or discard the pages under `content`.
+Then you can edit or discard the pages under `content`, and change things in the `config.toml` file.

 ## Site configuration